freedomofpress/securedrop-workstation-docs/docs/general/status.rst

 * You have an existing SecureDrop Server in place
 * You have fewer than 500 Sources on the Server
-* You typically only interact with .PDF, .DOC, and .JPG files via your SecureDrop
+* You typically only interact with .pdf, .doc, and .jpg files via your SecureDrop
 * You have a functional *Secure Viewing Station* to fall back on